cap-js/docs/java/operating-applications/observability.md

 #### Configuration of Dynatrace { #open-telemetry-configuration-dynatrace }

 Open Telemetry support using Dynatrace leverages the Dynatrace OneAgent for distributed traces and Open Telemetry Java Agent for metrics.
+OpenTelemetry also can trace your application, but in case of the Dynatrace it is better to use the OneAgent for the traces to avoid trace duplication and inconsistencies in the trace data.

 The following steps describe the required configuration:

 1) Follow the description to [connect your CAP Java application to Dynatrace](#dynatrace).
 Make sure that the service binding or user-provided service provides an API token for dynatrace with scope `metrics.ingest`.
 The property name will be required in one of the following steps.